MicrosoftDocs/azure-docs/articles/sentinel/automate-incident-handling-with-automation-rules.md

 ### Permissions for automation rules to run playbooks

-When an Azure Sentinel automation rule runs a playbook, it does so using a special Azure Sentinel service account specifically authorized for this action.
-The use of this account (as opposed to your user account) increases the security level of the service and enables the automation rules API to support CI/CD use cases.
+When an Azure Sentinel automation rule runs a playbook, it uses a special Azure Sentinel service account specifically authorized for this action.
+The use of this account (as opposed to your user account) increases the security level of the service.

 In order for an automation rule to run a playbook, this account must be granted explicit permissions to the resource group where the playbook resides.
 At that point, any automation rule will be able to run any playbook in that resource group.

 When you're configuring an automation rule and adding a **run playbook** action, a drop-down list of playbooks will appear.
-Playbooks to which Azure Sentinel does not have permissions will show as "grayed out."
-You can grant permission to Azure Sentinel on the spot by selecting the **Manage playbook permissions** link.
+Playbooks to which Azure Sentinel does not have permissions will show as unavailable ("grayed out").
+You can grant Azure Sentinel permission to the playbooks' resource groups on the spot by selecting the **Manage playbook permissions** link.

+> [!NOTE]
+> **Permissions in a multi-tenant architecture**
+>
+> Automation rules fully support cross-workspace and multi-tenant deployments (in the case of multi-tenant, using [Azure Lighthouse](extend-sentinel-across-workspaces-tenants.md#managing-workspaces-across-tenants-using-azure-lighthouse)).
+>
+> Therefore, if your Azure Sentinel deployment uses a multi-tenant architecture (If you're an MSSP, for example), you can have an automation rule in one tenant run a playbook that lives in a different tenant, but permissions for Sentinel to run the playbooks must be defined in the tenant where the playbooks reside, not in the tenant where the automation rules are defined.

 ## Creating and managing automation rules